ntisservices/OBSOLETE-ntis-dotnet-web-services-Release2.4/README.md

 Note: Visual Studio will fail to launch the Development Server if IIS is installed and running with the same port number configured.

+Note: If deploying locally, you may need to run visual studio as administrator to publish, or else change security permissions for the webroot.

 ### Deploying locally using IIS 8.

 To deploy the example implementation on a dedicated IIS install.